resolve109/study-aws-sa/aws-study-guide.md

   - Suitable for compliance requirements demanding data preservation for many years
   - More efficient than solutions relying on internet transfers for massive datasets
   - Creates a pathway for modernizing legacy tape infrastructure

+### Machine Learning Solutions
+- **AI for Call Analysis**:
+  - To analyze customer service calls in multiple languages:
+    - Use Amazon Transcribe to convert audio recordings into text in various languages
+    - Use Amazon Translate to translate the text into a standard language (e.g., English)
+    - Use Amazon Comprehend for sentiment analysis and report generation
+  - This combination provides automated multilingual support without maintaining ML models
+  - More effective than using Amazon Lex, Polly, or custom solutions

+### Network Redundancy
+- **Eliminating Single Points of Failure**:
+  - For Management VPC connected to on-premises via VPN:
+    - Add a second set of VPNs from a second customer gateway device
+    - This provides redundancy for the on-premises connection
+  - More effective than adding a second virtual private gateway to the VPC
+  - Better than adding redundant VPC peering or VPNs between VPCs
+  - Addresses the specific single point of failure in the customer gateway